anton-smirnov-robert/weaver/content/note/Does A.I. be creative?.md

 Chess players find some moves they find interesting in chess games between computers.
 They are novelties (to them).
 Therefore, humans, thanks to A.I. can be better at chess, because it opens new possibilities.
 But, chess is easy because there are explicit mathematical rules.
 The outcome is "winning" or not.
 This is not art.
 A machine  can easily learn how to play perfectly the game.
 In fact, the pre-possibility space is very small.

 In art, there are no rules and the pre-possibility is so large and outcome so nuanced that machine will never be able to explore possibilities for us.
 "Rules" evolve, which means that there are no rules like in physics.
 However, it depends on what we consider as art.
 If we consider as art what machines suggests whitout proper thinking, it will become the way we institutionalize art.
 Is it worth it?
 We need to ask each other if we consider this art?
 Marketing and industrials making those technologies will push in favor of this.
 Can you find in the history of arts, in practice, arguments to tip the favot in favor of a choice?

+Novelties need to be defined with respect to contexts.
+A new theory, a new invention is an acceptable one with previous that what outside the scope